rmcconke/blog/_posts/2023-12-06-navier-stokes.md

 </table>
 </div>

-Often, we move $1/\rho$ into the pressure gradient term, and define a new pressure $p = P/\rho$.
+Often, we move $1/\rho$ into the pressure gradient term, and define a new pressure $p \equiv P/\rho$.
 This new pressure is sometimes called the *kinematic pressure* (it's just a scalar multiple of the mechanical pressure).
 Therefore, the kinematic flavour of the Navier-Stokes equations describe the relationship between velocity and kinematic pressure, with a single fluid property $\nu$ (the kinematic viscosity).